 Nine months after the Supreme Court's historic ruling striking down the Texas laws and affirming a woman's right to safe, legal abortion, the State agreed to drop its defense of the admitting privileges and ASTC requirements and the court permanently blocked the requirements on April 14, 2017.

 The Center is continuing to litigate the challenge to the waiting period requirement.
-Trial will take place in September 2019.
+Discovery is complete and a trial took place in late September.
+Awaiting a ruling.